Lava: Silicate lavas

 Silicate lavas are molten mixtures dominated by oxygen and silicon, the most abundant elements of the Earth's crust, with smaller quantities of aluminium, calcium, magnesium, iron, sodium, and potassium and minor amounts of many other elements.
 Petrologists routinely express the composition of a silicate lava in terms of the weight or molar mass fraction of the oxides of the major elements (other than oxygen) present in the lava.

-The physical behavior of silicate magmas is dominated by the silica component.
+The silica component dominates the physical behavior of silicate magmas.
 Silicon ions in lava strongly bind to four oxygen ions in a tetrahedral arrangement.
 If an oxygen ion is bound to two silicon ions in the melt, it is described as a bridging oxygen, and lava with many clumps or chains of silicon ions connected by bridging oxygen ions is described as partially polymerized.
 Aluminium in combination with alkali metal oxides (sodium and potassium) also tends to polymerize the lava.
 Other cations, such as ferrous iron, calcium, and magnesium, bond much more weakly to oxygen and reduce the tendency to polymerize.
 Partial polymerization makes the lava viscous, so lava high in silica is much more viscous than lava low in silica.

 Because of the role of silica in determining viscosity and because many other properties of a lava (such as its temperature) are observed to correlate with silica content, silicate lavas are divided into four chemical types based on silica content: felsic, intermediate, mafic, and ultramafic.